Qin1143/MARL-MPC/README.md

 ```
 ## Data plot

-Firstly, run the simulation program, and the trajectory data will be automatically saved in a '.txt' file.
+Firstly, run the simulation program, and the trajectory data will be automatically saved in a `.txt` file.

-The, get in 'src/', run:
+The, get in `src/`, run:

 ```
 python3 result_plot.py